-URL: Your page’s web address should also include the keyword.
+- URL: Your page’s web address should also include the keyword.
 Ideally, including nothing else.
-Also, remove any stop words.
+Also, remove any stop word.

-Meta-title and meta-description tags: Search engines use these two code elements to display their listings.
-They display meta-title as the search listing’s title.
-Meta-description provides content for the little blurb below it.
+- Meta-title and meta-description tags: Search engines use these two code elements to display their listings.
+They display the meta-title as the search listing’s title while the meta-description provides content for the little blurb below it.
 But above that, they use both to understand the page’s topic further.

 The alt tag, on the other hand, is text browsers display instead of an image (for visually impaired visitors.)
 However, since ALT tag resides in the image code, search engines use it as a relevancy signal as well.